Dask Best Practices

 It is easy to get started with Dask’s APIs, but using them well requires some experience.
-This page contains suggestions for best practices, and includes solutions to common problems.
+This page contains suggestions for Dask best practices and includes solutions to common Dask problems.

 This document specifically focuses on best practices that are shared among all of the Dask APIs.
 Readers may first want to investigate one of the API-specific Best Practices documents first.

 Parallelism brings extra complexity and overhead.
 Sometimes it’s necessary for larger problems, but often it’s not.
 Before adding a parallel computing system like Dask to your workload you may want to first try some alternatives:

 Use better algorithms or data structures: NumPy, pandas, Scikit-learn may have faster functions for what you’re trying to do.
 It may be worth consulting with an expert or reading through their docs again to find a better pre-built algorithm.